matihost/monorepo/terraform/gcp/keycloak/README.md

 * Default page redirects to realm `id` user console.
 As fresh Keycloak has only `master` realm - fresh install will redirect to a page with 404.
 You need to have realm with `id`.
 Read on.

 * Login to Keycloak admin console.
 Use: `/admin` prefix.
-TODO make super admin user and password env specific and taken from secret store.

 * Follow [basic setup](https://www.keycloak.org/docs/latest/server_admin/#configuring-realms) of Keycloak - like SMTP configuration and create realm with name `id`.